innocious/BasicApplication/README.md

 ### Database

-The MySQL database is configured automatically in the initdb directory:
+The MySQL database is configured automatically in the initdb directory

-- Host: `db`
-- Username: `root`
-- Password: `root`
-- Database: `app`

 You can change these settings by modifying the `docker-compose.yml` file.